 Overrule a Developer (requires a 3:1 majority).

 The Technical Committee may ask a Developer to take a particular technical course of action even if the Developer does not wish to; this requires a 3:1 majority.
 For example, the Committee may determine that a complaint made by the submitter of a bug is justified and that the submitter's proposed solution should be implemented.

 The Technical Committee may make formal announcements about its views on any matter.
 Individual members may of course make informal statements about their views and about the likely views of the committee.

 Together with the Project Leader, appoint new members to itself or remove existing members.
 (See §6.2.)

-Appoint the Chairman of the Technical Committee.
+Appoint the Chair of the Technical Committee.

-The Chairman is elected by the Committee from its members.
+The Chair is elected by the Committee from its members.
 All members of the committee are automatically nominated; the committee votes starting one week before the post will become vacant (or immediately, if it is already too late).
 The members may vote by public acclamation for any fellow committee member, including themselves; there is no default option.
 The vote finishes when all the members have voted, or when the voting period has ended.
 The result is determined using the method specified in section A.6 of the Standard Resolution Procedure.

 The Technical Committee consists of up to 8 Developers, and should usually have at least 4 members.

 When there are fewer than 8 members the Technical Committee may recommend new member(s) to the Project Leader, who may choose (individually) to appoint them or not.